 So tell me: modern science is supposed to have evolved from alchemy and not from some unmentionable weapon technology, right?
-That transparent lie is taught to every schoolchild without exception, duly memorized and repeated to us and carefully memorized by us, no matter how peaceloving we may call ourselves.
-Taught deliberately, mind you, to hide the sway that weapon mentality holds over our cultural norms, and that its technology holds over all our stuff.
+That transparent lie is taught to every schoolchild without exception, duly repeated to us and carefully memorized by us, no matter how peaceloving we may call ourselves.
+Taught deliberately, mind you, to hide the sway that weapon mentality holds over our cultural norms and that its technology holds over all our stuff.

 The devil’s greatest triumph is convincing the world he does not exist.

 How many more lies, just as vicious and absurd, has weapon mentality crammed into our skull?
 How much more noxious junk will weapon technology foist on us ― when we could be crafting the fine jewelry of peace technology instead?
 Just how clueless are we?
 Read on.

 In Technics and Civilization, Lewis Mumford discussed the influence miners and mining had on early technology.
 He was indeed correct.
 To make weapons, smiths required metal ore; to pay for them, tyrants required gemstones and precious metals.
 Siege warfare was an elaboration of primitive mining techniques.
 The first steam engines – and later on, the first reciprocating ones – pumped water out of flooded mine pits.

 Poor peasants were drilled on bolt-action rifles long before they could flip on a light switch, pick up a fountain pen or straddle a flush toilet; even though these novelties were invented around the same time.

 In our supposedly civilized age, we spend titanic sums on the art and crafts of war.
-Regardless of the decade in question, the USA spent fortunes it could ill afford, to develop the latest fighter-bomber variant.
+Regardless of the decade in question, the USA has spent fortunes it could ill afford to develop the latest fighter-bomber variant.
 This space-age wonder was then launched by the squadron, flown by pilots trained for millions of dollars more, against the world’s cheapest infantry.